LeoMcBills/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 	print numbers 01 to 99 followed by a new line

 6. Inventing is a combination of brains and materials.
-The more brains you use, the less material you need
+The more brains you use, the less material you need prints a combination of integers ensuring that no duplication is done yet numbers are arranged in ascending order

+7. islower
+	A function that checks for lowercase character

+8. To uppercase
+	Afunction that prints a string in uppercase followed by a new line